runtipi/runtipi-appstore/templates/README.md

-# Tipi App Store ⛺️
+# Tipi App Store ⛺

+> [!WARNING]
+> This repository is still being updated but is being deprecated.
+Please do not submit PRs here.
+Look for community maintained stores or [create your own](https://runtipi.io/docs/guides/create-your-own-app-store)

 This is the official repository for the Tipi App Store.
 It contains all the apps that are available for download on [Tipi](https://github.com/runtipi/runtipi).